ryezzz/ms1/README.md

-# Rye Zupancis: Data Visualization Portfolio for Major Studio at Parsons School of design
+# Rye Zupancis: Data Visualization Portfolio for Major Studio at Parsons School of Design

 Analyzing income quintiles in Burkina Faso, Ghana and Tanzania
 </br>